zehrer/SOGraphDB/README.md

 The target is a local fast and lightweight "database" which solve restrictions of RDB databases:
 * Schema-less and therefore flexible -> no data migration any more (reduce risk and [waste](http://en.wikipedia.org/wiki/Lean_manufacturing#Types_of_waste))
 * support native arbitrary sorts
-* optimized on native COCOA types
+* optimized on native Swift and basic COCOA types
 * optimized persistent technology (flash)
 * optimized on mobile platform iOS.